Powered By Square1.io

 Dara Quigley was a wonderfully talented writer, a prolific commentator on the multitude of injustices ordinary people face, an imaginative and devastatingly funny woman.
 She left a lasting impression on anyone who was fortunate enough to become acquainted with her.
 Empathy, respect and professionalism are most certainly not the values of An Garda Síochana that she endured prior to her death.

 Throughout Dara’s life, it’s clear she deserved – and needed – so much more from a cold-hearted State than she got, and its inability to provide her with adequate care is another indictment of how ineffective and linear our services are – in mental health provision, in drug policy, in education.
 Whatever about the state’s failings throughout Dara’s struggles though, the downright derision she was treated with by An Garda Síochana in her final days is so sickening, so appalling – it can not be understated and it should never be forgotten.
+Throughout Dara’s life, it’s clear she deserved – and needed – so much more from a cold-hearted State than she got.

 The nature of her arrest was incredibly problematic in itself.
 She was manhandled with excessive force by several officers, despite posing no threat whatsoever, to anyone – and it’s clear that no attempt was made to deal with her calmly or respectfully.
 Professionalism?